 The Story Behind the Trends - Figures on child protection registers record the child protection process not the number of children who are abused and are, therefore, likely to underestimate the extent of abuse.
-Belfast Trust peaked in 2008/09 in the rate per 1000 children placed on the register, but has decreased year by year since then, but has still higher rates than NI.
+The Northern Trust have seen an increase in the rate per 1000 children placed on the register from 2007/08 to 2012/13 with a slight decrease in 2013/14 and below the NI rate.